Summer has ended and to quote a too-popular show, winter is coming!

 One idea?
 Create an elaborate game of hangman: Divide the class into teams and divide lessons amongst them.
 Each group will have to think up words for the other groups to guess.
 Once the word has been guessed correctly, the group can explain what the term/concept means.

 5. Use Video Games

-Also consider teaching with video games.
-You will see that gamification and the use of new age media in education can be a powerful tool to ease students back into the classroom.
+Also, consider teaching with video games.
+You will see that gamification and the use of new-age media in education can be a powerful tool to ease students back into the classroom.
 You may find students–especially those put off by a traditional classroom–completely at ease when dealing with video games and related technology.
 One example is this small town in Mexico that is unleashing a new generation of geniuses using the very simple concept of self-study and technology.

 Let your students enjoy a couple of hours a week in the computer lab, engaging in online learning games, discovering things about a subject a textbook can’t teach you.
-After all, kids learn and retain these lessons better when they use it practically – even if all they have access to is a virtual lab.
+After all, kids learn and retain these lessons better when they use them practically – even if all they have access to is a virtual lab.

 6. Create A Simple Game Show

 Host your own game show: I know pop quizzes are a universally hated concept but imagine you play it in the style of your favorite game show – Minute to Win It, Hollywood Squares, Family Feud, and one quiz show I recently discovered on my trip to England – Never Mind the Buzzcocks.
 If you are unable to pick the kind of quiz format you want to follow, you could always divide the class into teams and each group could pick a format and create their own quizzes around foundation topics that are important to know this year.
 Create fun rounds, each round carrying certain points.
 Add a buzzer to the mixture and you are all ready to go.